 1. The Authority, upon the receipt of an application from the Enterprise or the Contractor, shall certify the origin for the Minerals removed from the Area, in accordance with the applicable Standard.

-2. Any certification of the origin of Minerals in accordance with the applicable Standard shall be automatically accepted by the member States of the Authority.
+2. Any certification of the origin of Minerals in accordance with the applicable Standard shall be recognised by the member States of the Authority.

+Section 3

+Monitoring

-Regulation 102 bis
+Regulation 29 quat.

 Ship notification, electronic monitoring and data reporting

-1. All Installations, ships and mining collectors engaged in Exploitation activities under the Exploitation Contract shall be fitted with an electronic monitoring [and tracking] system, which shall record [continuously and], where technically feasible in real time, inter alia, the date, time and position of all Exploitation activities, and environmental data.
+1. All Installations, ships and mining collectors engaged in Exploitation activities under the Exploitation Contract shall be fitted with an electronic monitoring [] system, which shall record [continuously and] where technically feasible in real time, inter alia, the date, time and position of [all Exploitation activities]/[all activities relating to the Exploitation Contract], and environmental data.
 [The electronic monitoring system shall also be capable of detecting and recording any unauthorized activities.]
 The details and frequency of reporting shall be in accordance with the Standards and taking into account the Guidelines.

-2. All Installations, ships mining collectors [and other service operating units] shall be fitted with a satellite tracking system to enable identification of each ship and determination of its position, navigation status, course and speed.
-[This system shall also include Redundancy Measures to ensure continuous tracking in case of primary system failure].
+2. All Installations, ships, mining collectors [and other service operating units] shall be fitted with a satellite tracking system [which shall be turned on at all times] to enable identification of each ship and determination of its position, navigation status, course and speed.
+[This system shall also include redundancy measures to ensure continuous tracking in case of primary system failure].
 The detail and frequency of reporting shall be in accordance with the Standards and taking into account the Guidelines.

-3. The Compliance Committee shall issue a Compliance Notice under regulation 103 to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved Exploitation activities have occurred or are occurring.
-[The Contractor shall be required to provide a detailed explanation and corrective action plan within 7 Days].
+[3.
+The Compliance Committee shall issue a Non-Compliance Notice under regulation 103bis to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved [or unreported] Exploitation activities have occurred or are occurring.
+[The Contractor shall be required to provide a detailed explanation and corrective action plan within 7 Days].]

 4. All data received and transmitted to the Authority under this regulation shall be transmitted to the Sponsoring State or States.